HiroakiMikami/jlenv/README.md

 # list all available versions:
 $ jlenv install -l

-# install a Ruby version:
+# install a Julia version:
 $ jlenv install 2.0.0-p247
 ~~~

 Alternatively to the `install` command, you can download and compile
-Ruby manually as a subdirectory of `~/.jlenv/versions/`.
+Julia manually as a subdirectory of `~/.jlenv/versions/`.
 An entry in
-that directory can also be a symlink to a Ruby version installed
+that directory can also be a symlink to a Julia version installed
 elsewhere on the filesystem. jlenv doesn't care; it will simply treat
-any entry in the `versions/` directory as a separate Ruby version.
+any entry in the `versions/` directory as a separate Julia version.

-#### Installing Ruby gems
+#### Installing Julia gems

-Once you've installed some Ruby versions, you'll want to install gems.
+Once you've installed some Julia versions, you'll want to install gems.
 First, ensure that the target version for your project is the one you want by
 checking `jlenv version` (see [Command Reference](#command-reference)).
 Select
 another version using `jlenv local 2.0.0-p247`, for example.
 Then, proceed to